stair-lab/mac-fairness/README.md

 - Organized by benchmark subcategory for better scalability
 - Files named `*_scratch.yaml` to indicate they're editable working copies
-- Version-controlled but expected to change between jobs
-- Edit these freely after jobs are submitted
+- Expected to change between jobs (as a scratch pad), edit these freely after jobs are submitted and no need to wait for the job to actually get run

 **`bookkeeping/`**: Runtime metadata and config snapshots (what has been submitted/run)